 Barndominiums are usually made out of a solid steel structure, making them pretty safe in the case of a tornado, so we know for sure that they’re pretty tough and resistant.
 But how long can they stay standing for?
 Or in other words, what is the life expectancy of a barndominium?

-On average, a barndominium with a solid steel structure will have a life expectancy of at least 50 years, with it being able to last much longer than that.
+On average, a barndominium with a solid steel structure will have a life expectancy of at least 50 years, with it being able to last much longer.
 Meanwhile, barndominiums that are made of wood will be less tough and not as safe, but will be able to have a life expectancy of around a century!
-That is, as long as it is well looked after and well maintained, of course!
+That is, as long as it is well looked after and well maintained!

 Let’s look at some of the main factors that make barndominiums so safe, tough, and long-lasting:

 - The steel structure is incredibly sturdy and solid, allowing it to endure extreme weather conditions and severe weather disruptions such as tornadoes and small hurricanes.